-One Sabbath day as Jesus was walking through some grainfields, his disciples broke off heads of grain, rubbed off the husks in their hands, and ate the grain.
-But some Pharisees said, "Why are you breaking the law by harvesting grain on the Sabbath?"
 Jesus replied, "Haven't you read in the Scriptures what David did when he and his companions were hungry?
 He went into the house of God and broke the law by eating the sacred loaves of bread that only the priests can eat.
 He also gave some to his companions."

-What Jesus Did is a one-year devotional guide through the gospels, using one short passage each day and following the Gospel in consecutive order.
-Each devotional consists of a passage, reflection and a prayer which opens up the day's scripture and shows how it challenges you to live for Jesus.
+What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
+Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware and is available in book form.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.